Yemen gov’t says willing to work with Biden to end Saudi war

 Houthi spokesman Mohamed Abdel Salam tweeted late Thursday that peace would not be achieved until “the aggression was brought to a halt and the siege was lifted.”

-Yemen’s war began in September 2014, when the Houthis seized Sanaa and began a march south to seize the entire country.
+Yemen’s war began in September 2014, when the Houthis seized the capital, Sanaa, and began a march south to seize the entire country.
 Saudi Arabia, along with the United Arab Emirates and other countries, entered the war alongside Yemen’s internationally recognized government in March 2015.

 Biden announced an end to “relevant” U.S. arms sales but gave no immediate details on what that would mean.
 The administration already has said it was pausing some of the billions of dollars in arms deals with Saudi Arabia and the United Arab Emirates, Saudi Arabia’s main partner in its Yemeni offensive.
 The U.S. has sold bombs and fighter jets to Saudi Arabia that the kingdom later used in strikes on Yemen killing civilians.